 Samsung uses every opportunity to remind buyers this: there’s a warning label attached to the Fold 2 (also a digital version during setup) and the device comes with pre-installed screen protectors.
 The screen protector on the cover screen is your standard plastic cover.
 The one on the foldable display is a little different; it's made of a softer material.

 Samsung advises users have a certified company specialist remove it at a retail store to prevent accidental damage.
 The pre-installed screen protector is a nice freebie especially if you're going to apply one on anyway, but it feels like a lack of confidence to me.
 I can see why, too: Within minutes of swiping and tapping on the shielded foldable display after unboxing, the screen protector showed light nicks and indents.
 How?
-I’m not sure, since my nails were trimmed.
+I’m not sure since my nails were trimmed.
 I guess it’s better to damage the screen protector first — and then just rip it off — than the actual display.

-Samsung also says it redesigned the hinge mechanism to beat back more dust and debris and strengthened the backside of the display panel.
+Samsung also says it redesigned the hinge mechanism to beat back more dust and debris; it also strengthened the backside of the display panel.
 I can't realistically test that in two weeks.
 You can see a video here of the hinge’s new brushes used to keep gunk out.
 Although I'm not allowed to artificially stress test my 14-day loaner Fold 2, I've yet to see any problems in daily use.
 Some light pocket lint does get between the folded screen, but not enough to break the device this time.

 Beyond the hardware, Samsung made additions to the software to better take advantage of the two screens.
 App Continuity, a feature that lets you open an app on the cover screen and resume in an expanded view when you open up the Fold 2, feels more instant now.
 I don’t know if that’s because of the Snapdragon 865 chip, faster UFS 3.1 storage, or better optimization of its 12GB of RAM, but I’m all for it.